hatv/datafirst/4.applicationdeveloper/readme.md

     c.
 In the Application Menu select File -&gt; Import -&gt; File or Zip Archive

     d.
-Browse to the zip file you downloaded in the Before You Begin section.
+Browse to the zip file you downloaded in the "Before You Begin" section.

     e.
 You will be prompted if it should unzip the .zip file.
 Click **OK**.